Ustrasana Yoga (Camel Pose) For Beginners - How To Do & Benefits?

 • Those who have undergone recent abdominal or heart.

-Ustrasana has its roots deeply embedded in ancient yogic traditions.
+With origins in ancient yogic practices, this asana carries a rich historical background.
 The asana is mentioned in classical yoga texts like the Hatha Yoga Pradipika and the Gheranda Samhita, highlighting its significance in traditional yoga practices.

-In these texts, Ustrasana is often associated with the activation of the heart chakra, symbolizing the expansion of consciousness and the connection between the physical and spiritual realms.
+In these texts, camel pose is often associated with the activation of the heart chakra, symbolizing the expansion of consciousness and the connection between the physical and spiritual realms.

 • Hip Flexors: The kneeling position and backward bend engage and stretch the hip flexors, enhancing flexibility in the hips.